Y-Shaped Generative Flows

 \textbf{Continuous Normalizing Flow} A Continuous Normalizing Flow (CNF) \cite{chen2018neural} is a generative model that defines a probability density path through a Neural Ordinary Differential Equation (ODE):

 Let $\Phi_t$ be the flow map associated with this ODE, which transports a particle from its initial condition at time $0$ to its location at time $t$.
-The pushforward density $\rho_t = (\Phi_t)_\# \rho_0$ evolving under this dynamics \emph{necessarily} satisfies the \emph{continuity equation} with the parameterized velocity field $v_\theta$.
-Where continuity equation encodes the law of mass conservation:
+The pushforward density $\rho_t = (\Phi_t)_\# \rho_0$ that evolves under this dynamics \emph{necessarily} satisfies the \emph{continuity equation} with the parameterized velocity field $v_\theta$.
+The continuity equation encodes the law of mass conservation:

 A key result is the instantaneous change of variables formula, which describes how the log density evolves along a trajectory:

 This allows for a likelihood calculation by integrating this quantity over time.
 Training can be done by directly maximizing likelihood (integrating \eqref{eq:cnf-logdet}).